 People don’t start watching porn because they lack theology; they start because they’re lonely, stressed, bored, anxious, or trying to escape something.
 If the doorway to recovery requires a specific belief system, many people will never walk through it.

-Research on recovery consistently shows that outcomes improve when people have both a coherent meaning system (which faith can provide) and structured, repeatable interventions that address behavior, cognition, and environment (Captari et al., 2018).
+Research on recovery consistently shows that outcomes improve when people have both a coherent meaning system—which faith can provide—and structured, repeatable interventions that address behavior, cognition, and environment (Captari et al., 2018).

+Faith can meaningfully support recovery, but it works most reliably when paired with evidence-based methods such as behavioral tracking, cognitive restructuring, accountability systems, and habit-change frameworks.
 Relay’s refusal to offer a “faith-only” path reflects an understanding that belief without structure leaves too much to chance, while structure without meaning often fails to sustain long-term change.

 Inside the Relay App